nablarch/nablarch-document/en/application_framework/adaptors/micrometer_adaptor.rst

 ``StatsdMeterRegistryFactory``      ``statsd``
 =================================== ================

-``<key>`` should be the same name as the method defined in `configuration class (external site, English) <https://javadoc.io/doc/io.micrometer/micrometer-core/1.5.4/io/micrometer/core/instrument/config/MeterRegistryConfig.html>`_  that Micrometer provides per registry.
+``<key>`` should be the same name as the method defined in `configuration class (external site) <https://javadoc.io/doc/io.micrometer/micrometer-core/1.5.4/io/micrometer/core/instrument/config/MeterRegistryConfig.html>`_  that Micrometer provides per registry.

-For example, there is a configuration class named `DatadogConfig (external site, English)`_ for `DatadogMeterRegistry (external site, English)`_ .
+For example, there is a configuration class named `DatadogConfig (external site)`_ for `DatadogMeterRegistry (external site)`_ .
-And in this configuration class, a method named `apyKey (external site, English) <https://javadoc.io/doc/io.micrometer/micrometer-registry-datadog/1.5.4/io/micrometer/datadog/DatadogConfig.html#apiKey()>`_ is defined.
+And in this configuration class, a method named `apyKey (external site) <https://javadoc.io/doc/io.micrometer/micrometer-registry-datadog/1.5.4/io/micrometer/datadog/DatadogConfig.html#apiKey()>`_ is defined.

 Therefore, can configure your ``apiKey`` by writing in your ``micrometer.properties`` like this.